eddyerburgh/notes/docs/computer-networking/internet/BGP.md

 ## Autonomous systems

-Autonomous systems (ASes) are collections of connected routers managed by a single organization, for example an ISP, or a large company like Amazon.
+**Autonomous systems** (ASes) are collections of connected routers managed by a single organization, for example an ISP, or a large company like Amazon.
 The Internet is made up of ASes that route traffic internally and externally between each other.

 IP routers are responsible for the next hop an IP packet takes.
 In order to know where to forward a request to, IP routers need to share route information with each other.
-ASes use Interior Gateway Protocols (IGPs), like [RIP](https://en.wikipedia.org/wiki/Routing_Information_Protocol) and [OSPF](https://en.wikipedia.org/wiki/Open_Shortest_Path_First), to share route information within their AS, and Exterior Gateway Protocols (EGPs) to share routing information with other ASes {% cite internet-routing-architecture %}.
+ASes use IGPs (Interior Gateway Protocols), like [RIP](https://en.wikipedia.org/wiki/Routing_Information_Protocol) and [OSPF](https://en.wikipedia.org/wiki/Open_Shortest_Path_First), to share route information within their AS, and EGPs (Exterior Gateway Protocols) to share routing information with other ASes {% cite internet-routing-architecture %}.

 <figure>
   <img src="{{site.baseurl}}/assets/img/computer-networking/internet/bgp/autonomous-systems.svg" alt="">